Conformity

 Although peer pressure may manifest negatively, conformity can be regarded as either good or bad.
-Driving on the conventionally-approved side of the road may be seen as beneficial conformity.
+Driving on the conventionally approved side of the road may be seen as a form of beneficial conformity.
 With the appropriate environmental influence, conforming, in early childhood years, allows one to learn and thus, adopt the appropriate behaviors necessary to interact and develop "correctly" within one's society.
 Conformity influences the formation and maintenance of social norms, and helps societies function smoothly and predictably via the self-elimination of behaviors seen as contrary to unwritten rules.
 Conformity was found to impair group performance in a variable environment, but was not found to have a significant effect on performance in a stable environment.

-According to Herbert Kelman, there are three types of conformity: 1) compliance (which is public conformity, and it is motivated by the need for approval or the fear of disapproval; 2) identification (which is a deeper type of conformism than compliance); 3) internalization (which is to conform both publicly and privately).
+According to Herbert Kelman, there are three types of conformity: 1) compliance (which is public conformity, and it is motivated by the need for approval or the fear of disapproval; 2) identification (which is a deeper type of conformism than compliance); and 3) internalization (which is to conform both publicly and privately).

-Major factors that influence the degree of conformity include culture, gender, age, size of the group, situational factors, and different stimuli.
+Major factors that influence the degree of conformity include culture, gender, age, group size, situational factors, and different stimuli.
 In some cases, minority influence, a special case of informational influence, can resist the pressure to conform and influence the majority to accept the minority's belief or behaviors.